RFJHaans/topicmodeling/Code/2018/Formatted code 2018.md

 ```

 ### Get the data, turn into a corpus, and clean it up
 For more information with regards to cleaning, please see the PDW from last year.
+It can be found <a href="https://github.com/RFJHaans/topicmodeling/blob/master/Code/2017/Formatted%20code%202017.md">here</a>

 ```Rscript
 #########################################